tdebarochez/m2pdb/README.md

 m2pdb - Markdown To Pdf Documentation Builder
 ====

 This project provide a simple way to create a pdf from your projects documentation wrote with markdown syntax.
 It's combining the strictness of markdown syntax, the flexibility of html/css and the portability of a pdf presentation.
-Your markdown documentation is convert to html and magically transform to pdf by `wkhtmltopdf` package.
+Your markdown documentation is converted to html and magically transformed to pdf by `wkhtmltopdf` package.

 Installation
 ----